nasa/astrobee/tools/bag_processing/readme.md

 ## `apply_histogram_equalization_to_images`
 Applies either CLAHE or standard histogram equalization to images in a bagfile.

-## `utilities/bmr_renumber_enum`
-This is not a standalone script.
-It is a library that provides utility functions to be used in *.bmr bag migration rules to help with migrating legacy messages that contain an enumerated field where the label numbering has changed.

 ## `check_bag_for_gaps`
 Prints gaps above provided maximum time for a bagfile and topic using either message header times or bag receive times.
 Also prints stats for the time differences for messages with the provided topic in the bagfile.